Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Once standing proudly at the heart of the Middlesex Hospital, it now sits in Central London’s Pearson Square amongst modern blocks of flats, restaurants and office buildings.
 Despite this, Fitzrovia is one of my favourite London wedding venues to photograph.

-Are You Planning Your Wedding at Fitzrovia Chapel?I photograph in a discrete and unobtrusive way to capture all the very best moments from your day.
-With me as your wedding photographer, your memories will be in safe hands, so please do get in touch any time to discuss… |
+Are You Planning Your Wedding at Fitzrovia Chapel?I photograph discretely and unobtrusively to capture the best moments of your day.
+With me as your wedding photographer, your memories will be in safe hands, so please get in touch any time to discuss… |

 Fitzrovia First Impressions

-On walking into Fitzrovia Chapel, one is struck by the juxtaposition between the bustling, noisy streets of the concrete world outside and the quiet (almost sacred) tranquillity and beauty of the chapel.
+On walking into Fitzrovia Chapel, one is struck by the juxtaposition between the bustling, noisy streets of the concrete world outside and the quiet (almost sacred) tranquillity and beauty of the Chapel.

 I took this at the smallest of weddings during the Coronavirus pandemic.
-Your photographer is allowed up to the balcony for some shots capturing the venue’s magnificence.
+Your photographer is allowed up to the balcony for shots capturing the venue’s magnificence.

-The venue is secular and accepts gay weddings: This was a Christmas wedding, and the chapel was decorated beautifully.
+The venue is secular and accepts gay weddings.
+This was a Christmas wedding, and the Chapel was decorated beautifully.

 Why Not?>> Build Your Wedding Photography Package.

-In contrast to the above photograph, this one shows just how small a wedding at the Fitzrovia can be.
+In contrast to the above photograph, this one shows how small a wedding at the Fitzrovia can be.

 Secular for Weddings of any Denomination